 - 1 ½ teaspoons salt

-- 2 tablespoons unsalted butter, at room temperature
+- 2 tablespoons unsalted butter at room temperature

-- 1 cup chopped walnuts, toasted
+- 1 cup toasted walnuts chopped

-- 1 tablespoon melted butter, for brushing
+- 1 tablespoon unsalted butter melted for brushing

 Instructions

-- Use your fingers to work the 2 tablespoons of softened butter into the flour mixture, until it resembles coarse crumbs.
+- Whisk together the all-purpose flour, cake flour, whole wheat flour, remaining ½ cup oats, brown sugar, baking soda, cream of tartar, and salt.
+Use your fingers to work the 2 tablespoons of softened butter into the flour mixture, until it resembles coarse crumbs.

 - Add the oatmeal/buttermilk mixture and toasted walnuts to the flour mixture, and stir with a fork until combined.
 You may need use your hands to work it all together.

-- Knead the dough on a lightly floured surface or pastry mat just until the mixture comes together but is still slightly bumpy.
+- Knead the dough on a lightly floured surface or baking mat just until the mixture comes together but is still slightly bumpy.
 Kneading it until it's smooth will overwork the dough and make your bread tough.

 Irish soda bread can dry out quickly.
 Wrapped up tightly in aluminum foil or plastic wrap, it will keep at room temperature for around 3-4 days.
 You can also freeze it to prevent it from getting stale.

-Yes, this sweet Irish soda bread freezes well!
+This sweet Irish soda bread freezes well!
 Simply wrap it tightly in aluminum foil, then place is in a gallon freezer storage bag.
 It will keep for 2-3 months.
 Thaw and reheat as desired.

 Remove the bread from the freezer, and allow it to thaw completely before unwrapping.
 After the bread has come to room temperature, you can pop it in the oven on a baking sheet for 5-10 minutes at 350 degrees.